afonsojramos/afonsojramos.me/src/content/blog/06-apple-reminders/index.md

 This happens because each platform maintains its own notification state.
 The reminder data syncs perfectly, but the "I've handled this" status doesn't.

 But here's the thing - I've actually started to appreciate this "bug" as a feature.
 It's pretty hard to miss an important reminder when two devices are insisting you pay attention to it.
-For truly important deadlines or time-sensitive tasks, having that redundant notification system isn't the worst thing in the world - we're talking about reminders, after all.
+Now, I hear you, notifications can be annoying.
+But for truly important deadlines or time-sensitive tasks, having that redundant notification system isn't the worst thing in the world - we're talking about reminders, after all.

 ## The Bigger Picture